iamblue/microlattice/README.md

 # Microlattice.js

 Microlattice.js® is a JavaScript runtime framework built on Jerryscript.
 Jerryscript is the Lightweight JavaScript engine for Internet of Things.
-Microlattice.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
+Microlattice.js uses an event-driven, non-blocking I/O model ( base on FreeRTOS Native api, without libuv )that makes it lightweight and efficient.

 ## Feature
 [English]